mongodb/specifications/source/auth/auth.rst

 attempt to read the value given by the ``AWS_WEB_IDENTITY_TOKEN_FILE`` and interpret it as a file path.
 The contents of the file are read as the access token.

-Azure
-_____

-When the DEVICE_NAME mechanism property is set to "azure", the driver MUST acquire an access token using the workflow described in "Obtaining an Access Token for Azure Key Vault" <TODO insert link to client-side-encryption>.
-In the case of authorization failure, the cache used for azure credentials MUST be cleared.

-GCP
-___

-When the DEVICE_NAME mechanism property is set to "gcp", the driver MUST acquire an access token using the workflow described in "Obtaining GCP Credentials" <TODO insert link to client-side-encryption>.

 Caching Credentials